 KM has experienced, and continues to experience, a significant loss of enjoyment of life.
 He was fairly healthy before the collision and since then has not as active as he was before.
 He must perform daily exercises at home just to manage/maintain his symptoms and avoid flare ups.
 His return to recreational activities has been slow and guarded for fear of re-injury.

-To help him negotiate a settlement with GAB Robins, KM enlisted the services of leading personal injury attorney and car accident lawyer Chris Davis.
+To help him negotiate a settlement with GAB Robins, KM enlisted the services of leading Seattle car accident lawyer Chris Davis.
 Mr. Davis, the founder and principal attorney of Seattle-based Davis Law Group, has been frequently consulted by many leading news agencies for his advice on car accident legal procedures, and has had substantial success obtaining fair and reasonable financial compensation for his clients in the past.